Lovinoes/perrodactyl/README.md

-mysql-redis_setup.txt   =   MySQL and Redis setup guide for the installation
+mysql-redis_setup.txt   =   MySQL and Redis guide for the installation